 A former child who loved the picture book "I Took the Blue Train" reflects on the blue train depicted in the book

-This article will discuss my observations and thoughts after rereading this picture book from an adult's perspective.
+In this article, I will share my observations and thoughts after rereading this picture book from an adult's perspective

 The story of "I rode on the Blue Train"

-Finally, the Blue Train "Mangetsu" arrives at the platform of Kumano Station, and the Kumata family boards the B-class sleeping car, which has two sets of bunk beds facing each other.
-There, they spread out their bento boxes, beer, tea, fruit, and sweets, and begin their meal
+Finally, the Kumata family boarded the Blue Train "Mangetsu" as it pulled into the platform at Kumano Station, and settled into a B-class sleeping compartment with two sets of bunk beds facing each other.
+There, they began their meal, spreading out their bento boxes, beer, tea, fruit, and snacks

-After eating, Kumata brushes his teeth and goes to the toilet, then tries to sleep on the top bunk of the bed, but has trouble falling asleep.
-This is to be expected when sleeping alone in a swaying train
+After his meal, Kumata brushed his teeth and went to the toilet, then tried to sleep on the top bunk of the bunk bed, but he couldn't fall asleep.
+That's understandable, considering he was sleeping alone in a moving vehicle

 However, Mata-kun seems to have managed to sleep somehow, and wakes up feeling refreshed in the morning.
 The train arrives at its final stop, Kumamori Station, and the journey on the Blue Train Full Moon comes to an end, and the story of this work comes to an end

-Incidentally, the previous volume, Volume 13, "I Rode the Renrakusen," tells the story of a family who get off the sleeper express train Mangetsu at Kumamori and board the Renrakusen to head to Kumadate on the Kumakaido.
-It is natural to interpret this work as a prequel to the previous one.
-It seems that the Kumata family's journey continues even after arriving at Kumamori Station.
-I
+Incidentally, the previous volume, Volume 13, "I Rode the Renrakusen," tells the story of a family who get off the sleeper express train Mangetsu at Kumamori and board the Renrakusen to head to Kumadate on the Kumakaido

-have already written an article about the previous work, so please check that out as well.
+I've already written an article about the previous work, so please check that out as well

 What is the destination and name of the sleeper express "Mangetsu" bound for Kumamori?

-There is no definitive proof that Kumano Station corresponds to Ueno Station, but among the main departure stations for sleeper express trains bound for Aomori, Ueno Station is the only station with "no" in its name.
-It is reasonable to assume that it is Ueno Station.
-The Mangetsu-go train would"night train departing from Ueno (bound for Aomori)" thatcorrespond to the
+While there's no definitive proof that Kumano Station corresponds to Ueno Station, among the main departure stations for sleeper express trains bound for Aomori, Ueno Station is the only one with "no" in its name.
+Therefore, it's reasonable to assume it's Ueno Station

 By the way, the route you will take is